Latest Update on Risk of Diabetes in Hong Kong and Introduction of An Innovative Solution to Fight the Silent Killer

 About Asia Diabetes Foundation (ADF)

-The ADF is a non-profit making organization developed to initiate and implement medical, scientific and academic research activities to collect and translate current evidence into prevention and control strategies for diabetes and other chronic diseases.
+The ADF is a charitable organization developed to initiate and implement medical, scientific and academic research activities to collect and translate current evidence into prevention and control strategies for diabetes and other chronic diseases.

 ADF is dedicated to conducting pragmatic research using a multidisciplinary approach, augmented by the latest technologies, to promote informed decision making in order to enhance the sustainability, affordability and accessibility of chronic care.